 About

-I'm a Staff Product Designer focused on enterprise SaaS, and right now, I work mainly on AI-driven legal technology.
+I'm a Staff Product Designer focused on enterprise SaaS, currently working on AI-driven legal technology.

-People usually bring me in when things are unclear, the risks are high, and the team needs clarity before moving forward.
+People bring me in when things are unclear, risks are high, and the team needs clarity before moving forward.
+Over 20 years I've worked in complex, fast-moving environments where design is about helping people make good decisions — not just good interfaces.

 How I Work

 I start by figuring out what decisions need to be made, what trade-offs are involved, and what could go wrong.
-Then, I work with teams to pause, get clear on the problem, agree on guiding principles, and decide together what 'good' means.
+Then I work with teams to pause, get clear on the problem, agree on guiding principles, and decide together what good looks like.

-Most of this work happens before we even touch the UI.
-It takes place in conversations, decision models, and building a shared language for how we judge ideas.
-When we finally design interfaces, those choices are already clear, not just added on top of confusion.
+Most of this happens before we touch UI.
+It's conversations, decision models, building a shared language for how we judge ideas.
+When we finally design interfaces, those choices are already clear.

 Designing AI with Care

-In these settings, the main challenge isn't just figuring out what AI can do, but when it should step in and when it shouldn't.
-I've led design projects where trust, defensibility, and accountability matter more than just automating everything.
+The challenge isn't just figuring out what AI can do — it's knowing when it should step in and when it shouldn't.
+I've led design work where trust, defensibility, and accountability matter more than automating everything.

-This work has meant building in clarification steps, asking for evidence before automating, keeping AI outputs separate from human judgment, and helping teams move at the right speed for the problem.
-My job often focused on highlighting risks so leaders could make smart trade-offs instead of just hoping for the best.
+This means building in clarification steps, requiring evidence before automating, keeping AI outputs separate from human judgment, and helping teams move at the right speed for the problem.
+My job is often making risk visible so leaders can make smart trade-offs instead of hoping for the best.

-This meant setting up token systems, building and maintaining component libraries, writing guidelines, mentoring designers, and working closely with engineers.
-Just as important was helping teams rethink how they reuse, stay flexible, and manage long-term costs.
+This meant architecting token systems from scratch, building component libraries across multiple platforms, and leading migration from one framework to another without blocking delivery.
+Just as important was helping teams rethink how they reuse, stay flexible, and reduce long-term cost.

-The real win wasn't just one big launch.
-It was watching teams spend less time fixing the same problems and more time tackling unique product challenges.
+The real outcome wasn't a design system.
+It was teams spending less time re-solving the same problems and more time on the work that actually matters.

 How I Show Up

-As a senior designer, I focus on bringing clarity, helping teams get aligned, and making sure they can stand by their decisions.
+As a Staff designer, I bring clarity, help teams get aligned, and make sure decisions are ones they can stand behind.

 Outside the Work

-If you want to know more about how I work, check out the case studies on this site.
-They dive into projects where the biggest impact wasn't just a new feature, but better decisions and clearer direction.
+The case studies on this site show work where the biggest impact wasn't a new feature, but better decisions and clearer direction.
+That's the work I find most interesting.